9 Best Hikes to See Fall Colours in Banff National Park

 Elevation gain: 309 m

-*Please note that for fall 2020 the Sunshine Gondola is not open to the public and there are no washroom or dining services available.
-Sunshine Meadows can still be accessed by hiking up the ski-out, which adds an additional 5 km (one way) and 500 m elevation gain.
+*Please note that for fall 2021, the Sunshine Gondola is not open to the public, and there are no washroom or dining services available.
+Sunshine Meadows can still be accessed by hiking up the ski-out, which adds 5 km (one way) and 500 m elevation gain.

 3. Bourgeau Lake

 Easily accessible with a short drive from the town of Banff, this thick, forested trail eventually opens open to a horseshoe of sheer mountain faces carved by glaciers, which cradles Bourgeau Lake.
 Continue onwards another 2.3 km to Harvey Pass for even more views of forested larch floors.

 A steady but gradual incline through the trees allows ample time to forest bathe amongst the larches.
 Your efforts will be rewarded by views of beautiful Taylor Lake, cradled by the surrounding peaks of Mount Bell and Panorama Peak.
 On a calm day, the contrasting colours of larches and mountain ridges will reflect brilliantly on the lake’s glassy surface.